katebeavis/CV/README.md

 #Kate Beavis

-Enthusiastic junior developer with a background in management in the hospitality industry.
+Enthusiastic junior web developer with a background in management in the hospitality industry.
 I am passionate about object orientated programming, test driven development and agile methodologies.
 Through my work I have developed excellent communication skills and a love for working as part of a team in a challenging and fast paced environment.

 I am looking for a junior role in an environment that challenges me, where I can continue to learn and develop and be able to make valuable contributions to the team.